Artists of Abomey

 Head Curator: Gaëlle Beaujean, head of the Africa collections at the musée du quai Branly

-With the collaboration of Joseph Adandé, art historian at the Université d’Abomey-Calavi and Léonard Ahonon, manager and curator of the site of the royal palaces of Abomey
+With the collaboration of Joseph Adandé, art historian at the Université d’Abomey-Calavi and Léonard Ahonon, manager and curator of the royal palaces of Abomey site.

-This exhibition presents the artists of the kingdom of Dahomey (1600-1894), in present-day Benin, through 82 works and eight old graphic documents.
+This exhibition presents the artists of the kingdom of Dahomey (1600-1894), in present-day Benin, through 82 works and 8 old graphic documents.

-It has the objective of presenting their works but also of investigating their role and their status within Dahomey society, and more specifically in the capital of Abomey.
-Indeed, the artists chosen by the king, enjoyed great privileges while being constrained by their allegiance.
-The exhibition will explore through their creations the different functions of art in Abomey.
+Its objective is both to present their work and investigate their role and status within the Dahomey society, and more specifically in the capital of Abomey.
+Indeed, the artists chosen by the king enjoyed great privileges while being constrained by their allegiance.
+Through these artists' works, the exhibition will explore the different functions of art in Abomey.

 This is done by associating the artists and families of artists with each type of object presented.
-This new approach is the fruit of research led by the scientific team, resulting in an attribution – at times extremely precise – of certain objects.
+This new approach is the fruit of research led by the scientific team and often results in an extremely precise attribution of certain works.

-The exhibition proposes in the end a dual perspective on the works presented: that of the country of origin (thanks to the participation of two scientists from Benin) and that of the French curator.
+Finally, the exhibition offers two perspectives: that of the country of origin (through the contribution of two scientists from Benin) and that of the French curator.

 Around the exhibition

-A number of rendezvous are organized in the reading room, around the Artists of Abomey exhibition
+A number of events are organized in the reading room related to the Artists of Abomey exhibition

-Consult the programming of the reading room around the Artists of Abomey exhibition
+Consult the reading room program related to the Artists of Abomey exhibition

 le mini-site de TV5 MONDE